 page 131

-This article will introduce how to add a picture to Excel chart in java applications by using Spire.XLS for java.
+This article demonstrates how to hide gridlines in an Excel chart using Spire.XLS for Java.

 import com.spire.xls.*;